bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-05-oauth.md

 ![App Installation Sequence](https://s3.amazonaws.com/user-content.stoplight.io/6012/1536263813949 "App Installation Sequence")

 <!-- theme: info -->
 > #### Note
-> * Typically, only [store owners](https://support.bigcommerce.com/s/article/Store-API-Accounts#creating) can create API accounts and generate `access_token`s.
+> * API token creation is a permission reserved for the [store owner](https://support.bigcommerce.com/s/article/Store-API-Accounts#creating) user account.
-> *  However, if and when your app is approved to be publicly available for additional stores to install, it will be able to programmatically configure API accounts *on behalf* of the store owner.
+> * An app can request authentication *on behalf* of a store owner, allowing your app to make API requests against store data.
-> * All app callbacks must be served over `https`.
+> * All app callbacks must be served over `https` (you should also have access to your app's server logs which will allow you to see the information in the request).